Our recycling tips

 - Water lightly.

 TIPDon't water your terrarium too often.
-Wait for the condensation that forms daily on the jar's sides to disappear.
+Wait for the condensation that forms daily on the jar's walls to disappear.

 My spice drawer